vidyasagar2405/website-generator-web-application/README.md

-# LangChain Streamlit Website Generator Application 🚀
+# Website Generator Application using langchian and streamlit

 An AI-powered Website Generator that converts natural language prompts into complete website code using **LangChain**, **Google Gemini**, and **Streamlit**.
 This project enables users to generate HTML, CSS, and JavaScript code instantly through a simple and interactive UI.